Haichen-Liu/HaichenLiu01.github.io/_pages/about.md

 In 2024, under the supervision of Prof. [Jianqiang Mei](https://www.researchgate.net/profile/Jianqiang-Mei), I contributed to two papers presented at the International Instrumentation and Measurement Technology Conference (I2MTC): [AuraPose](https://ieeexplore.ieee.org/document/10561032) and
 [Research and Implementation of Automatic Gain Control Method for Time-Difference Ultrasonic Gas Meter](https://ieeexplore.ieee.org/document/10561236), respectively.

 In conclusion, I am eager to delve deeper into the intersection of digital signal processing, image processing, machine learning, and related communication systems.
 I aspire to share my knowledge and experiences with others who are passionate about these fields.

-If you have any ideas or topics you would like to discuss, please feel free to contact me via [email](haichenliu2025@gmail.com).
+If you have any ideas or topics you would like to discuss, please feel free to contact me via email (haichenliu2025@gmail.com).

 For more information
 ------